SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 ### [5	 Project: Photo Gallery, Part 4 - Like, Favorite, and Comment](https://launchschool.com/lessons/32b572ea/assignments/3c346f4c)
 #### Step 4: Like and Favorite a Photo
 #### Step 5: Add a New Comment for a Photo

+- I did this project, looking at the LS solution, not really feeling like I had enough time to devote more than 15 minutes to each solution.
+Have I internalised enough of it?

 ### [6	Project: Booking App, Part 1 - Introduction and Server Setup](https://launchschool.com/lessons/32b572ea/assignments/40b0794b)
 ##### App Description
 ##### App Specifications